bananazon/waybar/configure/README.md

     label: los-Angeles
     interval: 300
 ```
 When you execute `render-config.py`, it traverses the YAML looking for any value in the format of `{key:xxxxx}` and attempts to retrieve the key from the keystore via `value = keystore.get('waybar', key_name)` and raises an exception if the key doesn't exist under the `waybar` service.
 You MUST use the waybar service for all of your keys since `render-config.py` has it hard coded.
 If the required keys exist in the keystore, the configuration file will be rendered with them in place.
+If you have an existing config.jsonc file, you can simply copy the generated bits to your file.
+I know it works because my config was generated via this script.
+As long as you don't monkey with the template or add dumb stuff to your YAML, you should be fine.

 ## Notes
 1. I stated previously, you should use the `waybar` service when storing keys.